Guide - The Best of Park City

 Ground Transportation Options

 Shuttle Services: Several companies operate scheduled and private shuttles between SLC and Park City.
-Park City Transportation and Canyon Transportation provide reliable service with varying schedule options.
+Park City Transportation, Snowbound Transportation, and Canyon Transportation provide reliable service with varying schedule options.

 Rental Cars: All major rental companies operate at SLC.
-A vehicle provides flexibility for exploring beyond Park City, including day trips to Salt Lake City and access to trailheads and activities outside the town center.
+A vehicle provides flexibility for exploring beyond Park City, including day trips to Salt Lake City and access to trailheads, festivals, and activities outside the town center.

-Rideshare: Uber and Lyft serve the route, though availability and pricing vary with demand.
+Rideshare: Uber and Lyft serve the route, though availability and pricing vary with demand and time of year.

 What to ask about: Advance reservations for shuttles, particularly during peak travel periods and holidays.